NHOrus/srwq-compilation/episode-07.md

 "We have a tendency to attract that sort of attention..."

-"So, to summarise, you need our help to track down Vindel Mauser and this 'Servant', as soon as possible, despite the fact they could be anywhere on the planet, or even the Earth Sphere."
+"So, to summarize, you need our help to track down Vindel Mauser and this 'Servant', as soon as possible, despite the fact they could be anywhere on the planet, or even the Earth Sphere."

 "And in exchange, you'll be wanting our help, I assume."